DoubleDrup/Autocad-Plugin-Templates/tutorial.md

         ├───file1.cs
         ...
 ```
-For our project we only have 1 template, but we have to pack it like this anyway.
+For now, you only have 1 template, but you have to pack it like this anyway.
 The good thing about this is of course that you can add as many templates to this package as you like.
 So:

 1. Create a new folder called "Autocad.Templates" or whatever you think is a good name for you package.
 2. Add a `Autocad.Templates.csproj` file to this folder like you did in the beginning of this tutorial.
 It should contain the following code, but feel free to make it to your likings: